 You will want to have a frank discussion with your attorney about what you expect the attorney to do at mediation and any fees or fee structure for the session(s) and follow-up work.

 Using Arbitration to Resolve Legal Disputes

-Attorneys are more common in the context of arbitration.
+Attorneys are more commonly used during the arbitration process.
 Arbitration is the most formal alternative to litigation.
-The disputing parties are expected to present their side of the case to a neutral third party who then renders a decision.
-Arbitrations have fewer rules than court cases.
-Arbitrators typically have more expertise in the subject matter of the dispute and more flexibility in crafting decisions.
-The format of an arbitration is very similar to that of a court case and includes opening and closing arguments, witnesses that present testimony, and documentary evidence.
-The rules of evidence and other procedural rules are much simplified, however.
+The disputing parties are expected to present their side of the case to a neutral third party who makes a decision.
+Arbitrations have fewer rules than court cases and are often less time-consuming.

 Learn About Using an ADR Attorney